 GT has you covered very well in that department.
-There is phone, there is fax, there are numerous departments with email and there is live chat, all of which are available 24 hours a day.
+There is the phone, there is a fax, there are numerous departments with email and there is live chat, all of which are available 24 hours a day.

 Virtually anyone that wants your credit card information uses secure encryption to protect this info.
 Not only do they protect it, but they will almost brag about what kind is used and they’re proud of it.
 Not GT.

 I could not find anywhere on the site that mentioned it, and when I asked Live Chat about it, I was shot down pretty quickly.
 Not going to lie, I don’t feel all that great about that.